raamana/graynet/docs/getstarted.rst

 The package offers both :doc:`usage_cli` and an :doc:`API`, to better integrate with your workflow.
 However, the CLI is the recommended/most-tested gateway.

-For uniform processing across subjects, ``graynet`` needs:
+For uniform processing across subjects, ``graynet`` **needs**:

   - an atlas with pre-defined ROIs
-  - each subject be registered to atlas (vertex- or voxel-wise), so ROIs correspond across all subjects.
+  - each subject be registered to that atlas (vertex- or voxel-wise), so ROIs correspond across all subjects
-  - the extracted features are in a format readable by ``nibabel``
+  - the extracted features are in a format readable by ``nibabel`` (Freesurfer formats and Nifti are strongly recommended)

 The following steps should help you get started and going quickly: